dflib/dflib/README.md

 in Python ([pandas](https://pandas.pydata.org/)), R, [Apache Spark](https://spark.apache.org/docs/latest/sql-programming-guide.html#datasets-and-dataframes), etc.
-But somehow there is no common lightweight DataFrame implementation for Java that can be executed in memory without special infrastructure.
+But somehow there is no common lightweight DataFrame implementation for Java that can be created and executed in memory without special infrastructure.

 YADF project's goal is to feel this gap. _Its use cases cover manipulating data sets that can either fully fit in the program memory, or can be cleanly split into